Battle of Alaboi

-The Battle of Alaboi was a battle fought between the Ahom Kingdom and the Mughal Empire around 5 August 1669.
-The result was a Mughal victory, but Ram Singh I's next move to open negotiations for peace.
+The Battle of Alaboi was fought between the Ahom Kingdom and the Mughal Empire around 5 August 1669.
+The result was a Mughal victory, but Ram Singh I's next move was to open negotiations for peace.
 The Assamese also were tired of war, and hostilities were suspended for a time.
 Soon after the battle of Alaboi, Chakradhwaj Singha died in 1669.
 He was succeeded by his brother Udayaditya Singha.
 This was part of the seizure of Guwahati that led up to the final Battle of Saraighat which the Ahoms won.

 Challenge

 Ram Singh I is said to have challenged Chakradhwaj Singha to a single combat and undertook in case of his defeat to return with his army to Bengal.
 The Assamese king, in his turn, grew impatient and ordered his commanders to attack the Mughals immediately and threatened them that, in the event of their failure, their hearts would be ripped open with axes.